i-am-nate/the-world/README.md

 # the-world

-## Constructing a database of the entire world using only MySQL within PopSQL
+## Constructing a database of the entire world using MySQL in PopSQL and an interactive storyboard of dashboards in Tableau

 ### About
-A database of every global region and various subregions created entirely in MySQL within PopSQL (1204 lines).
+A database of every global region and various subregions created entirely in MySQL within PopSQL (1204 lines) and a visualized within Tableau.
+See the fully interactive storyboard of dashboard maps hosted on Tableau Public.

 ### Overview
 I love geography and travelling.
 A while ago, I started keeping track in my Notes app on my iPhone every region on earth, some info about it, and if I'd visited it or not (and if so, when).
 I also want to collect a turtle from specifically every country, so if I've collected that or was recorded too.